Pricing

 5. Is the script already written, or does the production company need to shape the story?

-6. Do we need animation, UI capture, subtitles, vertical versions, or paid-social exports?
+6. Do you need animation, UI capture, subtitles, vertical versions, or paid-social exports?

 How to avoid overpaying